 If you don’t get a table inside the tent of your choice DON’T feel defeated.

-Try the outdoor beer gardens instead, or go to one of the bigger tents and see if there are any tables that are only reserved for half the day.
+The enthusiasts at Beer Snobs recommend that you try the outdoor beer gardens instead, or go to one of the bigger tents and see if there are any tables that are only reserved for half the day.

 If they close the tents completely because they are at full capacity, you CAN get in, but you may have to wait a long time in queue full of people pushing and shoving.
 As people leave, the security guards let a few people in.
 I’ve heard people say you have to have a table to get a beer, but on the closing weekend we were able to get beers standing up.
 Keep your beady eyes on the tables, because some people get too drunk and vacate their table…then it’s your turn to pounce!